 Nothing like a catchy phrase to get attention.
 And the idea of women of retirement age living together is getting more attention.
 Seniors sharing housing is a movement on the rise.

-Using census data and arbitrarily deciding that the ages 50-69 are right for “golden girls” (though there are many plus 70s who would do fine) I calculate that there are 9.5 million single women (widowed, divorced, separated and never married) who are eligible for “golden girl” living situations.
+Using census data and arbitrarily deciding that the ages 50-69 are right for “golden girls” (though there are many plus 70s who would do fine), I calculate that there are 9.5 million single women (widowed, divorced, separated and never married) who are eligible for “golden girl” living situations.
 Subtracting the 450,000 women the AARP study cites who are already sharing housing and there are potentially 9 million woman who could become “Golden Girls.”

 Let’s have many more articles about this way of living.
 Let’s include men.
-Let’s promote the idea of sharing housing so that it becomes a mainstream choice about how to live.
+Let’s promote the idea of sharing housing, so that it becomes a mainstream choice about how to live.